Magnetostatic modes and criticality in quantum-Ising materials: Magnetostatic Modes in the Transverse-Field Ising Model

 This is an RPA generalization of the Walker equation to the TFIM.
-The boundary conditions at the sample surface, and at infinity, determine the allowed Walker mode frequencies.
-The off-diagonal components of the susceptibility tensor, $\chi^{xy} = -\chi^{yx}$ and $\chi^{zy} = -\chi^{yz}$, are antisymmetric and vanish from the Walker-mode equation.
+The off-diagonal components of the susceptibility tensor, $\chi^{xy} = -\chi^{yx}$ and $\chi^{zy} = -\chi^{yz}$, are antisymmetric and vanish from the Walker-mode equation (see App. \ref{ap:TFIMsusc}).
 The remaining off-diagonal component of the susceptibility, $\chi^{xz} = \chi^{zx}$, is symmetric, and leads to an additional term in the equation not present when an ac field is applied orthogonal to the direction of magnetization, as in Walker's seminal work \cite{Walker1}.

 The allowed solutions of this Walker-like equation determine inhomogeneous magnetization fluctuation patterns, which may resonate in an appropriate applied ac field.
-In a uniformly magnetized ellipsoid, an inhomogeneous ac field is required to excite the Walker modes \cite{Walker1, Walker2}.
+In a uniformly magnetized ellipsoid, an inhomogeneous ac field is required to excite the magnetostatic modes \cite{Walker1, Walker2}.
 In a non-ellipsoidal sample, a uniform ac field may create a uniform fluctuation in the magnetization.
-This in turn creates an inhomogeneous ac demagnetization-field fluctuation within the sample that is responsible for the Walker modes.
-The latter situation is relevant to, for example, a cuboidal sample of a quantum Ising material, divided into a stripe domain pattern.
+This in turn creates an inhomogeneous ac demagnetization-field fluctuation within the sample that is responsible for the magnetostatic modes.
+The latter situation is relevant to the resonator experiments of interest here.
+In Fig. \ref{fig:DF} we show a stripe-domain pattern subject to the fields present in the resonator experiments discussed in Refs. \cite{LiberskySM, StampGSM}.

-Rather than solving Eq. (\ref{eq:Walker}), we make use of Eq. (\ref{eq:EOMInternal}) more directly.
-One may make use of known solutions of the magnetostatic constraints (Eq. \ref{eq:constraints}), corresponding to domain configurations, to express $\delta \boldsymbol{H}_d$ in terms of $\delta \boldsymbol{M}$.
-Such an approach has been used by Sigal to analyze stripe domains in barium ferrite \cite{Sigal1979}.
-Even without detailed knowledge of $\delta \boldsymbol{H}_d$ and $\delta \boldsymbol{M}$, one may make use of Eq. (\ref{eq:EOMInternal}) to determine Walker modes of the sytem.
+Rather than solving Eq. (\ref{eq:Walker}), we use Eq. (\ref{eq:EOMInternal}) more directly.
+One approach is to make use of known solutions for $\delta \boldsymbol{H}_d$ and $\delta \boldsymbol{M}$, such as a particular domain configuration.
+Using the classical anisotropy energy, this approach has been utilized to study ferromagnetic resonance in barium ferrite \cite{PolderSmit, Smit, Sigal1979}.
+The theory has been compared to experiment with mixed success, typically at microwave frequency scales larger than the modes of interest here ($\sim 1$ GHz).
+It would be of interest to apply this approach to LiHoF$_4$, using the quantum formalism, but this lies beyond the scope of this work.

+Alternately, one may analyze magnetostatic modes numerically from a microscopic perspective, as in the paper by Puszkarski \textit{et al.} \cite{Puszkarski}.
+These researchers consider a cubic nanograin with an isotropic dipolar interaction.
+They find a series of magnetostatic modes including high energy bulk extended modes, and lower energy surface and bulk localized modes.